 From monitoring living eggs to observing fluffy chicks, these lively activities pique curiosity, encourage collaboration and communication, and provide young scientists with unforgettable experiences.
 Students will learn about animal agriculture and egg production.
 Ohio is the second-highest state in national egg production, and Ohio’s soybean crop provides food for chickens.
-The United Soybean Board, the Ohio Soybean Council and OSU Extension will provide this curriculum for 200 elementary teachers in Ohio during the 2016–2017 school year.
+The Ohio Soybean Council and OSU Extension will provide this curriculum for 200 elementary teachers in Ohio during the 2016–2017 school year.

 This curriculum is connected to Next Generation Science Standards with a focus on 3rd and 4th grades.

 - life cycles

 The Ohio Soybean Council has partnered with the Ohio Pork Council to provide a virtual tour of a pig farm.
 Students can talk directly to a farmer in a Google Hangout and see how animals are raised.